Knowing these common legacy pitfalls can help your family avoid them.

 When family communication focuses too much on financial wealth, the opportunity to foster a sense of gratitude can be lost.
 Be sure you’re also communicating about things that go beyond money – like your core values, the experiences that have had the greatest impact on your life, and the philanthropic causes you care about most.
 Structured communications around these non-financial topics can help refocus everyone on what matters most: your family unit.

 You may have heard the adage “transparency breeds trust.”
-Well, it also goes the other way: if family members believe transparency is lacking, trust can also erode.
-Transparency does not necessarily mean disclosing your net worth to every family member, but it does mean including them in discussions around the intended purpose of wealth you’ll pass down.
-Encourage family members to ask questions throughout your family dialogues, and be as open as you can with your answers.
+Well, it also goes the other way: If family members believe transparency is lacking, trust can also erode.
+Transparency does not necessarily mean disclosing your net worth to every family member, but it does mean including them in discussions about the intended purpose of wealth you’ll pass down.
+Encourage family members to ask questions throughout your family dialogs, and be as open as you can with your answers.

 If there’s one emotion that helps support wealth transfer success, it’s gratitude.
 When family members are focused on what money can do for them, overspending and misuse soon follow.
 But by communicating about both financial and intangible wealth and participating together in charitable events, you can slowly strengthen an attitude of gratitude.